 - Diaper pail and Diaper pail Liner: You need to have a specific place to put dirty diapers until you wash them.
 You want to make sure you pick something that is ventilated to help with the smell of dirty diapers.
 A large kitchen trash can with swinging lid works great, or even a large hamper.
-We're using a large hamper that has a swinging lid and ventilation holes on the back.
+We're using a large hamper that has "air holes" all over the lid.
 You will also want to consider a diaper pail liner.
 This is pretty much a laundry bag that is water proof.
 It helps to keep your pail from getting messy.
 The diaper pail liner can usually be thrown in and washed with the diapers, but should not be dried in the dryer.
-If it has elastic at the top, it should not be dried in the dryer to prevent the elastic from relaxing and most diaper pail liners have Polyurethane lining (PUL) which will delaminate under high temperatures.
+If it has elastic around the top it should not be dried in the dryer to prevent the elastic from relaxing and most diaper pail liners have Polyurethane lining (PUL) which will delaminate under high temperatures.
 We ended up with two pail liners to rotate them.
 I always have one clean one that can be used while the other is in the wash.

 - Wet Bag or Wet-Dry Bag: A wet bag, or a wet-dry bag is for your diaper bag.
 This is like a diaper pail liner, but much smaller.
 They have either a zip top, or a draw string top.
 You want to have one of these in your diaper bag for when you're out and about because it keeps wet/dirty diapers contained and keeps them from contaminating everything else in your diaper bag.
 These can also be thrown in the wash with your diapers.
 Like the pail liners, I also have two wet bags to rotate them and always have a clean one in the diaper bag.

 - Inserts: There are different types of inserts available for pockets, such as hemp, bamboo, and even flour sack towels.
 These types of inserts are more absorbent, which makes it a great thing to use at night when your baby can go up to 12 hours without a diaper change.
 We bought two packs of two hemp inserts (so four hemp inserts total) to use at night.
 If I do laundry every other day, four was all I needed.

 - Diaper Sprayer: This is like one of those shower heads that has the hose and can be hand held.
 It connects to your toilet and is used to spray off the poop so you don't have to get your hands dirty.
 As mentioned above, our local diaper store offered a free diaper sprayer with the purchase of 24+ diapers.

-- Start by rinsing or soaking your diapers in cold water.
+- Start by rinsing your diapers in cold water.
 This gets all the rest of the poop residue off and into the sewer.
 Do not use detergent in this step.

 - Next, wash diapers on HOT (turn your water heater up if need be) with recommended amount of detergent.
 Our local store recommended two to three tablespoons per load (and make sure you're actually measuring, no guessing!).

 - Follow the hot wash with at least two COLD rinses and NO detergent.
-You want to make sure that there are no bubbles left because bubbles mean there is still detergent in the diapers, and detergent means build up.
+You want to make sure that there is no smell of detergent left because detergent smell means there is still detergent in the diapers, and detergent means build up.
 Follow with a third cold rinse if need be.
 In all the washing steps, you want to be sure you're using enough water to fully cover every diaper, but not too much that the diapers won't agitate against each other.

-- Cotton inserts can be dried in the dryer, but the shells and anything that has elastic in them should be air dried to prevent the elastic from relaxing, and the PUL from becoming not waterproof.
+- Inserts can be dried in the dryer, but the shells and anything that has elastic and/or PUL in them should be air dried to prevent the elastic from relaxing and the PUL from delaminating.

 Please feel free to email me with any further questions, I'd be happy to try to break it down even further if something in this post did not make sense.
 Also, if you want the name and phone number/website of my local store, you can find that under the cloth diaper info tab at the top of the page.
 They do ship things, and as far as I understand (although I may be incorrect), they do honor the punch card system thing online and/or over the phone, just be sure to check with the owner first.